surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 <center><h1>Saving Reports</h1></center>

-All the work done are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.
+All the work donefiles in AcuBi are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.
 Both reports and dashboards can be organised via Work Spaces and later edited as per requirement.